Japan train tickets: Travel guide

 Shinkansen ticket

-Where to buy Shinkansen single tickets
+Where to buy train tickets

-Single tickets for Shinkansen trains can be purchased in different ways.
-Firstly, passengers can buy them from any of the ticket offices at JR stations across Japan.
+Single tickets for trains can be purchased in different ways.
+Firstly, passengers can buy them from any of the ticket offices at stations across Japan.
 There are also vending machines at stations which allow people to make seat reservations.

-Tickets can also be bought online through each individual train operators’ website.
-For some of them, you need to be able to understand Japanese, but JR Group has a user-friendly, English version of their websites where you can easily buy tickets and reserve seats.
+Some sites are in Japanese, but JR Group has a user-friendly, English version of their websites where you can easily buy tickets and reserve seats.

-Many travelers find it to be a hassle to have to buy individual train tickets for each journey.
-For greater ease, you can buy a nationwide rail ticket which allows you to travel to multiple places with the same ticket.
+To avoid buying multiple separate tickets, you can buy a nationwide rail ticket which allows you to travel to multiple places with the same ticket.

 Japan rail passes